 It’s also really easy to get to and located directly off the highway.
 If driving from the Centennial Park area it’s only a 10-15 minute drive!

-Even growing up in the Atlanta area I never realized just how many AWESOME attractions are located within walking distance from each other!
+Even growing up in the Atlanta area I never realized just how many AWESOME kid-friendly activities are located within walking distance from each other in the downtown area!

-The cost to park at the hotels around Centennial Olympic Park is crazy expensive (like I paid $45 for ONE NIGHT to park) but it helps justify it by being able to walk everywhere you want to go!
+The cost to park at the hotels around Centennial Olympic Park is crazy expensive (like I paid $45 for ONE NIGHT to park) but the lack of free parking is justified by being able to walk everywhere you want to go!

 Centennial Olympic Park

-I was fortunate to be able to attend the Summer Olympics when they were in Atlanta in 1996.
+I was fortunate to be able to attend the Summer Olympic Games when they were in Atlanta in 1996.

 After the events, however, I never really visited Centennial Park and I was so impressed with this beautiful green space!

-It’s very clean, very open, very pretty and a great spot to let the kids run, enjoy a picnic, or just take in the city skyline.
+It’s very clean, very open, very pretty and a great way to let the kids run, enjoy a picnic, or just take in the city skyline.